rcnoob/CSS-Benchmark/README.md

  A CS# Benchmark Plugin

 # Installation
- Simply drag and drop the plugin into your plugins folder for CS# (v284+)
+ Simply drag and drop the addons folder into your server game directory

 # Configuration
  Set the LogInterval in ms